MicrosoftDocs/SupportArticles-docs/support/dynamics-365/field-service/rso/user-lacks-privileges-error.md

 ---
-title:  "Resource Scheduling Optimization add-in error message: User lacks privileges"
+title: User lacks privileges error in Resource Scheduling Optimization
-description: Resolve errors with privileges in the Resource Scheduling Optimization add-in for Dynamics 365 Field Service ms.author: feiqiu
+description: Resolves errors with privileges in the Resource Scheduling Optimization add-in for Dynamics 365 Field Service. ms.author: feiqiu
 author: feifeiqiu
 ms.reviewer: mhart
-ms.date: 06/15/2023
+ms.date: 10/07/2023
 ---

-# Resource Scheduling Optimization add-in error message: User lacks privileges
+# "User lacks privileges" error occurs in Resource Scheduling Optimization

-This article helps administrators resolve errors with privileges in the Resource Scheduling Optimization add-in for Dynamics 365 Field Service.
+This article helps administrators resolve errors with privileges in the [Resource Scheduling Optimization add-in](dynamics365/field-service/rso-overview) for Microsoft Dynamics 365 Field Service.

 ## Symptoms

-You experience an optimization job failure with the error message "Related failed to update bookings".
-Go to the Bookings tab and search for failed bookings.
-Bookings show a more detailed error message: "User lacks privileges".
+You experience an optimization job failure with the "Related failed to update bookings" error message.
+Go to the **Bookings** tab and search for failed bookings.
+The failed bookings show a more detailed error message "User lacks privileges."

 ## Resolution